 Don’t worry, I’m not leaving you hanging there.
-I’ve wrote a complete book on building your dividend growth portfolio.
+I’ve written a complete book on building your dividend growth portfolio.
 The best thing is that it’s free!

 This book went from 30 some pages to 135 master-class manuscript

-You can now download 30 Days to Dividend Growth Investing, the second edition of my original book; Dividend Investing – How to Build a Money Making Machine.
-I’ve reviewed the entire book to create a unique resources that will help you building your portfolio step-by-step or improving your trading technique.
+You can now download 30 Days to Dividend Growth Investing, the second edition of my original book; Dividend Investing – How to Build a Money-Making Machine.
+I’ve reviewed the entire book to create a unique resource that will help you building your portfolio step-by-step or improving your trading technique.

 Finally, don’t forget this famous quote from Peter Lynch;